UMass-Events-Map/frontend/README.md

 ## 1.0 Release Introduction

 To view our 1.0 Release, please navigate to the following [link](https://github.com/UMass-Events-Map/frontend/releases/tag/v1.1.0).
+This README.md contains additional information on testing and the use of design patterns.

 ## Product Overview